-UPI Autopay vs eNACH: Choosing the Right Option for Your Business
+UPI Autopay vs eNACH: Comparison for Indian Businesses

 Indian businesses are moving from one-time collections to repeat billing as digital payments become more deeply embedded in everyday transactions.
 NPCI’s total transaction volumes grew 33% year-on-year in FY2025, rising from 16,100 crore transactions in FY2024 to 21,360 crore transactions in FY2025.
-OTT platforms, SaaS tools, lenders, insurers, gyms, and education providers depend on timely recurring payments.
-But when collections rely on manual reminders, delays can quickly affect cash flow.
-For instance, in India, delayed payments remain a major issue, with around ₹8.1 lakh crore locked in delayed MSME payments, according to the Economic Survey 2025–26.
+OTT platforms, SaaS tools, lenders, insurers, gyms, and education providers all depend on timely recurring payments.
+When collections rely on manual reminders, delays can quickly affect cash flow.
+Delayed payments remain a major issue for Indian businesses, with around ₹8.1 lakh crore locked in delayed MSME payments, according to the Economic Survey 2025–26.

 What Is UPI Autopay?

-UPI Autopay lets customers approve future debits through their UPI app.
-Businesses often search for what is UPI autopay when they want a simple way to collect repeat payments without asking customers to pay manually each time.
+UPI Autopay lets customers approve future debits directly through their UPI app.
+Businesses often search for “what is UPI Autopay” when they want a simple way to collect repeat payments without asking customers to pay each cycle manually.

-Once approved, payments follow the agreed amount, date, and frequency.
-This makes UPI autopay useful for subscription payments, app plans, donations, memberships, and utility bills.
+Once a customer approves the mandate, payments follow the agreed amount, date, and frequency automatically.
+This makes UPI Autopay a good fit for subscription payments, app plans, donations, memberships, and utility bills.

-Because customers already use UPI payments daily, the experience feels familiar.
-For businesses that already accept UPI payments, the move to repeat collections feels easier.
+Because customers already use UPI for daily payments, the approval experience feels familiar, and businesses that already accept UPI find the move to repeat collections straightforward.
 It also supports real-time payment processing during mandate setup.

-eNACH is an electronic mandate system that enables a business to withdraw funds from a customer’s bank account on a set date.
-Often, teams then try to understand what is eNACH mandate and then compare it to UPI.
+eNACH is an electronic mandate system that authorises a business to debit funds from a customer’s bank account on a set date, without a fresh approval for every transaction.
+It’s often described as an e-mandate, and businesses evaluating recurring billing usually compare it directly against UPI Autopay.

-The eNACH mandate is typically authorised through bank channels like net banking, debit card or other forms of authentication.
-Once approved, the business can receive payments as specified.
+An eNACH mandate is typically authorised through bank channels such as net banking, a debit card, or another bank-supported authentication method.
+Once approved, the business can collect payments as specified in the mandate.

 How UPI Autopay Works

-The flow is simple.
-The customer chooses UPI, receives a mandate request in the UPI app, checks the details, and approves it using a UPI PIN.
+The flow is simple: the customer chooses UPI, receives a mandate request in their UPI app, reviews the details, and approves it using a UPI PIN.

-This makes UPI autopay a good fit for recurring billing where the amount is fixed or predictable.
-For digital-first users, UPI payments can make the setup journey faster.
+This makes UPI Autopay a good fit for recurring billing where the amount is fixed or predictable, and it generally gives digital-first customers a faster setup journey than bank-based alternatives.

 How eNACH Works

 The eNACH journey begins when the business creates a mandate request.
-The customer approves it through a bank-supported method.
-The bank then validates the details and activates the eNACH mandate.
+The customer approves it through a bank-supported method; the bank validates the details, and the mandate is activated.

 Key Differences Between UPI Autopay and eNACH